crazko/romanvesely.com/src/posts/2017/2017-06-04-null-object-design-pattern.md

   - - 'https://en.wikipedia.org/wiki/Null_Object_pattern'
     - Null Object Design Pattern on wikipedia.com
 ---

+An object with no value or defined behavior can be helpful when no other "real" object is present so it can mimic its usage.
+It may help you to avoid unnecessary conditionals and make your code more readable.

 Recently I saw a presentation called [Chasing "Perfect"]({$sources[0][0]}) given by [Adam Wathan](https://twitter.com/adamwathan) at Laracon EU in 2015.
 In case you don't know him I strongly recommend you to follow him on Twitter, at least.
 I definitely did so.